 - Family members want to have meaningful conversations about their child.
 Keep them updated regularly about their child’s growth in your program.
 Acknowledge all the great things children do on a daily basis and share often with their families.
 Ongoing communication and collaboration benefits everyone.

 - All families have strengths and all families have challenges.
 Focus on each family’s strengths and build on those.

 Introducing Family-Centered Practice

-Because families are central to their children’s development, particularly when it comes to the early-childhood years, they are partners, active participants, and decision-makers in their children’s education process.
-As a result, family-centered practice is considered one of the indicators of quality in early-childhood education, programs, and services.
-At the heart of family-centered practice is the belief that families are the most important decision-makers in a child’s life (Sandall, Hemmeter, Smith, & McLean, 2005).
+Because families are central to their child’s development, particularly when it comes to the early-childhood years, they are partners, active participants, and decision-makers in their children’s education process.
+As a result, family-centered practice is considered one of the indicators of quality in early childhood education, programs, and services.
+At the heart of family-centered practice is the belief that families are the most important decision-makers in a child’s life.

 Family-centered practice also means that you understand the important effect all family members have on each other and on the children in your care.
 Each family member affects the other and the ways that the family functions.
 All family members are interconnected.
 From our families, we learn skills that enable us to engage in school and the workplace.

-Throughout the Virtual Laboratory School, we consider family-centered practice as an umbrella term that encompasses the beliefs and actions of people in your program.
+Throughout the Virtual Lab School, we consider family-centered practice as an umbrella term that encompasses the beliefs and actions of people in your program.
 Consider this table: